 King Island - fantastic destination for an ocean yacht race is now open to yachts without HF marine radio.
 Top things to do when visiting King Island.

 The ORCV is always keen to explore the latest technologies and has been a long campaigner for reducing barriers to ocean racing and sailing.
-For the 2016 Melbourne to King Island Category 2 ocean race, the ORCV have again received approval from Yachting Victoria for yachts to use satellite phone and VHF with DSC in lieu of HF marine radio.
+For the 2017 Melbourne to King Island Category 2 ocean race, the ORCV have again received approval from Yachting Victoria for yachts to use satellite phone and VHF with DSC in lieu of HF marine radio.
 Cost savings will be several thousand dollars for any yachts new to sailing to this wonderful destination.
-The Notice of Race has more details on Eligibility.
+The Notice of Race will have more details on Eligibility.
 If you need any assistance with Safety compliance for a Category 2 event, the ORCV has ocean racing mentors at all major keel boat yacht clubs that would be happy to assist.

 The annual Melbourne to King Island ocean yacht race, conducted on the Labour day long weekend in March, is one of the ORCV's shorter ocean races, at 114 nautical miles.
 In addition to attracting some seasoned ocean racing campaigners, many use this as one of their first ocean races before progressing onto longer voyages.